Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Examples

-where $\Abf$ has full row-rank.
-The constrained lasso is relevant to the analysis of compositional data, where the rows of $\Abf$ represents proportions of a whole and thus must sum to one.
-The method has been applied in problems involving consumer spending in economics, topic consumption of documents in machine learning, and the analysis of the human microbiome \citep{gaines2018algorithms,JamesPaulsonRusmevichientong20ConstrainedLasso}.
+Constrained lasso is a commonly used technique for analyzing compositional data and has been applied to problems such as consumer spending in economics, topic extraction of documents, and human microbiome analysis \citep{gaines2018algorithms,JamesPaulsonRusmevichientong20ConstrainedLasso}.
+The problem is formulated as